 Since symptoms usually develop gradually, most people don’t suspect cataracts.
 Routine eye exams by Dr. Duplessie can detect the early signs of cataracts.

 The cataract may need no treatment at all if your vision is only a little blurry.
 A change in your eyeglass prescription may improve vision for a while.
 There are no medications, eye drops, exercises or glasses that will cause cataracts to disappear once they have formed.
 When your vision interferes with your normal activities, cataract surgery should be considered.
 Cataracts are removed with an ultrasound device.
 Surgery is the only way to remove a cataract.
 In cataract surgery, the cloudy lens is replaced with a clear artificial lens.

 The lens is permanent.
 Since the lens is opaque in a cataract, colors can frequently be muted and after cataract surgery everything appears brighter.

 WILL CATARACT SURGERY IMPROVE MY VISION?

 Today, cataract surgery is safe and very effective.
-Cataract surgery is most frequently performed in the United States, it is also one of the most consistently successful procedures.
+Cataract surgery is one of the most frequently performed procedures in the United States, it is also one of the most consistently successful procedures.
 Over 95% of cataract surgeries improve vision, but no surgery is risk free.
 Dr. Duplessie has performed thousands of surgeries and specializes in the removal of cataracts.

 CATARACT SURGERY CUTS CAR ACCIDENT RATES IN HALF